 interact – (verb) designed to respond to the commands, actions, and input of a user

-in-art.org runs on people’s input, involvement, and interactions, as well as their desire to talk about art in a place where they will be heard.
-People can interact with artworks, other users, and other platforms of art history and art criticism. in-art.org helps generate conversation, aiming for people to think about art more often, and realize how much they are already involved in visual culture.
+In-Art runs on people’s input, involvement, and interactions, as well as their desire to talk about art in a place where they will be heard.
+People can interact with artworks, other users, and other platforms of art history and art criticism.
+In-Art wants to generate conversation online, aiming to get people to think about art more often, from different perspectives, and in different contexts.